Alonso, Conforto lead Mets to 7-6 win over Orioles

 Seven players and staff members — four Orioles and three Mets — wore No. 21 in honor of Roberto Clemente Day, which was observed throughout Major League Baseball.

 Lopez took the mound with Clemente’s number, as did infielder Andrew Velazquez, third base coach Jose Flores and hitting coach Jose Hernandez.
-For New York, pitchers Edwin Diaz and Seth Lugo wore No. 21 along with bullpen coach Ricky Bones.
+For New York, pitchers Diaz and Seth Lugo wore No. 21 along with bullpen coach Ricky Bones.

-Orioles infielder Hanser Alberto and Mets pitcher Steven Matz are their team’s nominees for the Roberto Clemente Award, which is given annually in honor of the Pirates legend, who died while flying to Nicaragua on a humanitarian mission on New Year’s Eve 1972.
+Alberto and Mets pitcher Steven Matz are their team’s nominees for the Roberto Clemente Award, which is given annually in honor of the Pirates legend, who died while flying to Nicaragua on a humanitarian mission on New Year’s Eve 1972.

 THEY’RE STREAKING